Johns Hopkins alumni are invited to attend a variety of lectures and events to expand and enhance their engineering knowledge.

 The Ilene Busch-Vishniac Engineering Lecture

-The annual Ilene Busch-Vishniac Lecture honors the former dean of the Whiting School of Engineering (1998- 2003) and was established by her friends and engineering alumni.
-The lecture always features an accomplished woman engineer and highlights to intellectual contributions of women in the field and is meant to inspire women to pursue careers in engineering.
+The annual Ilene Busch-Vishniac Lecture honors the former dean of the Whiting School of Engineering (1998-2003) and was established by her friends and engineering alumni.
+The lecture always features an accomplished woman engineer and highlights the intellectual contributions of women in the field.

 Alumni Lifelong Learning Opportunities